mgks/Android-SmartWebView/docmd/content/getting-started.md

 1. Allow Gradle to sync and download all dependencies.
 This may take a few moments.
 2. Click the `Run 'app'` button (the green play icon) to build and launch the app on an emulator or a connected device.

 Your Smart WebView app should now launch!
-If you encounter issues, double-check that `swv.properties` is configured and that the build process completed without errors.